snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 ```

-####Step 7: Let's go check out DynamoDB tables are setup.
+####Step 8: Let's go check out DynamoDB tables are setup.
 AggregateRecords is our output and StreamingCountsApp is the table for checkpointing Kinesis position.
 ![dynamodb screenshot png][dynamodb-table]

-####Step 8: Look at your aggregate data
+####Step 9: Look at your aggregate data
 ![dynamodb aggregate png][dynamodb-aggregate]

-####Step 9: Shut everything down
+####Step 10: Shut everything down

-## Frequently asked questions
+##TroubleShooting
 This is a short list of our most frequently asked questions.
 For more information about this project create an [issue on the Github project page](https://github.com/snowplow/spark-streaming-example-project/issues).